zurutech/ashpy/README.md

 - Remove duplicated and boilerplate code
 - General usability by new project

+**NOTE:** We invite you to read the full documentation on [the official website](https://blog.zuru.tech/ashpy/).

 The following README aims to help you understand what you need to do to setup AshPy on your system and, with some examples, what you need to do to setup a complete training of your network.
 Moreover, it will explain some fundamental modules you need to understand to fully exploit the potential of the library.

-Read the documentation on [the official website](https://blog.zuru.tech/ashpy/).

 ## Set up

+### Pip install
 ```bash
 # Depending on GPU support you might want to install
 # tensorflow-gpu or tensorflow